zammad/zammad-documentation/install/univention.rst

   LDAP synchronization is disabled during installation, as activating it would disable the installation wizard of Zammad, which is needed to setup your Zammad instance properly.

 ..
-Note:: ³ Please note that these settings are updated automatically, if you update FQDN and Port settings within the :ref:`ucs-app-settings` .
+Note:: ³ Please note that these settings are updated automatically, if you update FQDN and Port settings within the :doc:`/install/univention/app-settings` .

 First steps you should consider
 ===============================